Homemade Alcohol-Free Vanilla Extract ~ low carb & AIP

 The oil is heated under pressure with water until the glycerine splits from the fatty acids and is absorbed by water.
 Then it’s further distilled to enhance purity.
 Glycerine is a clear, sweet, thick syrup.

-However, there are a few drawbacks to using glycerine as opposed to alcohol — flavor and shelf life.
-We love the flavor, but others swear by rum or bourbon vanilla.
+This "extract" is great, however, there are a few drawbacks to using glycerine as opposed to alcohol--flavor and shelf life.
+We love the flavor of this, but others swear by the alcohol versions, especially when they are based in rum or bourbon vanilla.

 This Christmas, we’re making this extract to give as gifts.
 Who wouldn’t appreciate their own bottle of delicious homemade vanilla extract?
 Especially when they take the lid off and get that first smell - it’s almost intoxicating!

 But, remember, the extract takes 2-3 months to make, so if you'd like to make this for gifting, get a head start!